nttgin/BGPalerter/docs/prefixes.md

 The AS2914 and AS3333 will be monitored.
 The alerts related to AS2914 will be sent to the "ntt" user group and the alerts for AS3333 to the "ripencc" user group.

+The monitor in charge of doing this type of detection is [monitorAS (click for more information)](configuration.md#monitoras).

 ### Optimized regular expressions for AS path matching